Questions & Answers

 report the incident to the site manager and go to a hospital.

-Call the emergency services as soon as possible.
+Call ESB Networks as soon as possible.

 Call the site manager immediately and ask them to suspend all power to the site.